MdAtiku007/Dental-diseases-Detection/README.md

 clinical conditions.
 This variation makes preprocessing an essential step to ensure consistency across the dataset.
 The dataset is organized into separate folders for healthy and diseased images, enabling supervised learning.

+**Implementation Details**

+The system is implemented using Python and several open-source libraries:
+• OpenCV: Image preprocessing and handling
+• NumPy: Numerical operations
+• scikit-image: HOG feature extraction
+• scikit-learn: Machine learning models and evaluation
+• Matplotlib: Visualization of results
+The workflow begins with loading the dataset and applying preprocessing and augmentation.
+HOG features are extracted from each image and stored as feature vectors.
+These vectors are then used to train machine learning classifiers.
+After training, the SVM model is saved to disk using the joblib library.
+This allows the trained model to be reused for predicting new dental X-ray images without retraining.
+A separate prediction function loads the saved model, processes a new image, extracts features, and outputs the predicted class.